hcqiu/hcqiu.github.io/README.md

 [Research statement](./research_statement_Haochen.pdf)

 I am a postdoc at University of Cambridge, under the supervision of Sungkyung Kang.
 Before that, I obtained a Ph.D. from Brandeis University, and my advisor is [Daniel Ruberman](https://people.brandeis.edu/~ruberman/).
-My research interests are low dimensional topology, and in particular, exotic phenomena in dimension 4.
+My research interests are low dimensional topology, and in particular, gauge theory and homotopy theory.

 ## Math Project